MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-wizard.md

-description: Overview of ingesting (loading) data into Azure Data Explorer simply, using the ingestion wizard. ms.reviewer: tzgitlin ms.topic: how-to ms.date: 09/05/2022
+description: Overview of ingesting (loading) data into Azure Data Explorer simply, using the ingestion wizard. ms.reviewer: tzgitlin ms.topic: how-to ms.date: 02/13/2023
 ---

 # What is the ingestion wizard?

-The ingestion wizard makes the data ingestion process easy, fast, and intuitive.
-Using the ingestion wizard helps you ramp-up quickly to start ingesting data, creating database tables, mapping structures.
-Select data from different kinds of sources in different data formats, either as a one-time or continuous ingestion process.
+The ingestion wizard is a user interface for ingesting data in the [Azure Data Explorer web UI](https://dataexplorer.azure.com/).
+The ingestion wizard can be used to ingest data in various forms, as a one-time or continuous ingestion, and create database tables and mapping structures.

-The following features make the ingestion wizard so useful:
+The ingestion wizard provides the following features:

 * Intuitive experience guided by the ingestion wizard
 * Ingest data in a matter of minutes